quicwg/base-drafts/draft-ietf-quic-transport.md

 : The content of frames with this marking are flow controlled; see
   {{flow-control}}.

-The "Pkts" and "Spec" columns in  {{frame-types}} does not form part of the IANA registry; see {{iana-frames}}.
+The "Pkts" and "Spec" columns in  {{frame-types}} do not form part of the IANA registry; see {{iana-frames}}.

 An endpoint MUST treat the receipt of a frame of unknown type as a connection